-The connection the between Neighborhoods Rebuilding Plan and potential funding sources is graphically represented here by the Implementation Priority Matrix.
-The costs analyses are provided on an order-of-magnitude basis as to the scope and magnitude of the proposed project and the investment required to construct it.
-In the process of cost analyses, consultations were carried out with the City of New Orleans Public Works department to identify general cost guidelines typically used for the calculation of street improvements and reconstruction; Other sources of cost identification included the Means Cost Data and our team's professional expertise in and outside New Orleans.
+What tie the Neighborhoods Rebuilding Plan to funding are the identification of specific projects and an estimate of initial cost (by project) for each neighborhood.
+The costs analyses are provided on an order-of-magnitude basis as to the scope and magnitude of the project proposed and the investment required to construct it.
+As such, variations as to the scope of the project could result in variations on the final cost of construction.

+In the process of cost analyses, consultations were carried out with the City of New Orleans Public Works Department to identify general cost guidelines typically used for the calculation of street improvements and reconstruction; additionally other sources of cost identification included the Means Cost Data and our team's professional experience inside and outside of New Orleans.